Content Library

-Delving into Harmonic Bionics' evolution, Michael Hogan speaks about the company's transformation from a small team of college students to a structured entity.
-As they scaled, the pressing need for robust documentation and product management became evident.
-The journey underscored the significance of an efficient QMS, ensuring streamlined operations and clarity in decision-making.
+Michael Hogan reflects on Harmonic Bionics' journey from a small team of college students to a structured organization.
+As they grew, the need for strong documentation and product management became clear, highlighting the vital role of an efficient QMS in streamlining operations and enhancing decision-making.

 00:00 - 00:11